BrawnyJavier/WeRentCar123/README.md

 * **Brawny Javier Mateo Reyes** - *Initial work* https://github.com/BrawnyJavier

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/BrawnyJavier/WeRentCar123/graphs/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 This project is for demonstration purposes.